moadAlami/dwm/README.md

 This build uses the following patches:

+  * [alpha](https://dwm.suckless.org/patches/alpha/) - Allow dwm to have translucent bars, while keeping all the text on it opaque.
   * [bottomstack](https://dwm.suckless.org/patches/bottomstack/) - Adds the bottom stack (horizontal / Vertical) layouts to dwm.
   * [centeredmaster](https://dwm.suckless.org/patches/centeredmaster/) - Adds the centeredmaster and centeredfloatingmaster layouts to dwm.
   * [dragmfact](https://dwm.suckless.org/patches/dragmfact/) - Adds the ability to resize the split in the tile layout by holding the modkey and dragging the mouse.